scra88le/taxonomySca88le/_posts/2019-7-16-Lepidoptera-butterfly.md

 ## Hesperiidae

-Hesperiidae are diurnal butterflies.
-The Lulworth skipper is distinguished from the small skipper from the cresent shaped light marking on the forewing.
+Hesperiidae, known as skippers, are recognised by their rapid and darting flight.
+There are more than 3,500 species described, with the type species being *Hesperia comma*, the Silver-spotted skipper.
+The Lulworth skipper shown below is distinguished from the small skipper from the cresent shaped light marking on the forewing.

 ### **Lulworth skipper** (*Thymelicus acteon*)
 ![Lulworthskipper]({{ site.baseurl }}/images/butterflys/lulworthskipper.JPG)